WorldWideTelescope/pywwt/README.md

 Installation
 ------------

-pywwt requires the following packages:
+pywwt is compatible with Python 2.7 or 3.4, and requires the following Python packages:

 - [NumPy](http://www.numpy.org)
 - [Matplotlib](http://matplotlib.org)